feathersjs/feathers/docs/api/schema/schema.md

 }
 ```

-Additional properties like `$ilike` can be added to the query syntax like this:
+Additional special query properties [that are not already included in the query syntax](../databases/querying.md) like `$ilike` can be added like this:

 ```ts
 import { querySyntax } from '@feathersjs/schema'